valendesigns/option-tree/readme.txt

 = 2.2.1 =
 * Hotfix - Fixed a UI bug that caused the layouts input to cover the wp menu.

-= 2.2.1 =
-* Hotfix - Fixed a UI bug that caused the layouts input to cover the wp menu.
 * Hotfix - Moved the screen shots to the WordPress SVN assets directory.

 = 2.2.0 =